 A passionate career development professional specializing in employer outreach and student collaborations with industry, Chris Dito works with all the School’s student populations: 45+ Master of Professional Accountancy students, 80+ Full-Time MBA students, and 400+ Part-Time MBA students across all three campuses in Davis, San Ramon and Sacramento.
 She provides career counseling and coaching with the goal to secure full-time and internship placements while helping students maximize their career potential with continual networking and advising.

-Crissy Lyles is the Program Manager of the Master of Professional Accountancy (MPAc) program, which welcomed its charter class in 2012.
+Crissy Lyles is the Associate Director of the Master of Professional Accountancy (MPAc) program, which welcomed its charter class in 2012.